 Visiting an environment that is unfamiliar to a person with autism can sometimes cause anxiety and so it’s important that steps are taken to make people feel more comfortable when visiting somewhere new.
 You can do this by:

 - Arranging an informal visit to your place of work prior to any meeting or appointment to allow the person to become more familiar with the environment

 - Giving the person more time for their appointment so that they don’t feel rushed

 - Giving the person either the first or last appointment of the day as some autistic people can find waiting around to be really stressful

 - Uploading pictures or videos of your building on your website which can really help people with autism to become more familiar with the layout and feel of the place.
-A number of services in Wigan have already invested in virtual video guides of their buildings made by iROAM.

 Make meetings more comfortable